Scientifically Formulated

 1. Can I give my dog flavored Pedialyte?

 No. You should never give your dog flavored Pedialyte.
-Many flavored varieties contain artificial sweeteners like xylitol, which is highly toxic and potentially fatal to dogs even in small amounts.
+Wide flavored varieties contain artificial sweeteners like xylitol, which is highly toxic and potentially fatal to dogs even in small amounts.
 Always use the clear, unflavored version.

 2. How much Pedialyte should I give my dog?